• +44 0330 027 0207

 • Projects will need to be carefully analyzed every step of the way to assure that all the risks have been assessed and understood.

-• Failure in Norway causes a long-term loss of confidence by the individual as well as by others.
-Because of this attitude, intercultural sensitivity is going to be required, especially when conducting group meetings and discussing contributions made my participating individuals.
+• Because of this attitude, cultural sensitivity is going to be required, especially when conducting group meetings and discussing contributions made by participating individuals.

 Approach to Time and Priorities